ravilrrr/ogma-CMS/README.md

 ## Language files

-if you wish to translate the language files, please for from the Language repository
+if you wish to translate the language files, please fork from the Language repository

 https://github.com/n00dles/OGMA-CMS-languages